sip013/PDF-To-Podcast/README.md

 - **GridFS** (For managing large PDF files in MongoDB)
 - **Google TTS** (For generating podcasts from extracted content)
 - **Google Gemini API (gemini-1.5-flash)** (For text extraction and summarization)
+- **PyMuPDF** (For extracting text from PDFs)

+## Approach
+1. Extract text from PDFs using PyMuPDF.
+2. Summarize key sections via Gemini API.
+3. Convert text to speech using Google TTS.
+4. Deliver the podcast through a user-friendly Blazor UI.
+5. Store and retrieve processed content using MongoDB.
+6. Host the backend API on Render for seamless accessibility.

 ## Setup Instructions
 ### Prerequisites: